-It wasn’t until recently that I learned to appreciate goat cheese.
-It’s a bit strong, but once you acquire a taste for it, your world suddenly gets better.
+It wasn’t until recently that I even learned to appreciate goat cheese.
+It has a stronger flavor, but once you acquire a taste for it, your world suddenly gets better.
 Believe me.

-Let the goat cheese soften at room temperature for awhile, and chop up the cranberries and pistachios so they’re not such large pieces.
+Let the goat cheese soften at room temperature for awhile, and chop up the cranberries and pistachios so they’re not quite as large (this helps them adhere to the softened goat cheese).
 Then you’ll want to put them on a plate and mix them around.
 Roll the goat cheese around so it’s thoroughly covered in all the little pieces, and the dish is ready to serve!

 I always make this ahead of time because it’s so easy to take to people’s houses.
 You’ll just want to wrap it tightly in plastic wrap to keep all the goods together.